VigneshRamasamy1990/BQGCPAtlas/README.md

 # Pre-Request Instructions

 Before you start using this application, ensure that you have the necessary software and libraries installed.
 Follow these steps to set up your development environment.

+Execute the below commands before running each projects

 ## 1. Python